 For lots of people who have experienced homelessness, understanding the effects of trauma can be really important.
 We know from our own research that incidents of past trauma are higher in this group.
-When these incidents aren’t addressed, it can lead to other difficulties including wider mental health challenges.
+When these incidents aren’t addressed it can lead to other difficulties including wider mental health challenges and PTSD.
 This in turn can feed into cycles of homelessness.

 What is trauma?